FrancoBujakiewicz/prisma/README.md

  # Prisma theme

  Prisma theme for Neovim.
-Why to have a single global theme when each language can has its own, define the colorscheme for each one and Prisma will load it when you open a file or switch to a tab with that language.
+Why have a single global theme when each language can have its own, define a colorscheme for each one and Prisma will load it when you open a file or switch to a tab have that language.

- It has two layers of theming: `default`, it is the base theme, define there common styles across languages, `default` is also applied when the file doesn't has a type or there isn't a specific theme defined for that type in `lang` directory.
-There is where you must create `.lua` files with name convention to the languages names: `lang/java.lua`, `lang/python.lua`, etc.
+ It has two layers of theming: `default` — the base theme, where you define common styles across languages, `default` is also applied when the file has no detected type or when there isn't a specific theme defined for that type in `lang` directory.
+That's where you must create `.lua` files with the language name: `lang/java.lua`, `lang/python.lua`, etc.

- In the `main` branch of this repository is `testfiles` with different languages files which can you test the theme.
+ In the `main` branch of this repository is `testfiles` with different languages files which you can use to test the theme.

  ## Usage

- To integrate Prisma to your Neovim configuration is easy as:
+Integrating Prisma into your Neovim configuration:

- - Clone the repository (In `config` branch if you just want configuration files):
+ - Clone the repository (Use the `config` branch if you just want configuration files):
  ```
  git clone --branch config --single-branch https://github.com/FrancoBujakiewicz/prisma ~/.config/nvim/lua/
  ```